sixthextinction/rag-chatbot/README.md

 - **Chunk Size**: Adjust based on your use case (smaller = more precise, larger = more context)
 - **Cache Expiry**: Longer expiry reduces API calls but may use stale data
 - **Search Templates**: Customize templates for your specific domain

-## System Requirements

-- The models need about 4.5-5 GB of free space
-- Gemma 3 can run on a single consumer-tier dGPU
-- Gemma 3 4B IT QAT and ChromaDB running together should use about 6 GB VRAM at peak

 ## License